NxtGen-Arena/SFDCDev401/Documentation/Apex/Apex-Data-Types-and-Variables.md

 * Salesforce has – Primitive (Passed by value) and Non-Primitive(Passed by reference) Data Types
 * If you declare a variable and don't initialize it with a value, it will be null.
 * A class can contain variables and methods, constructors.
 Primitiive Data types are all objects and allows to call methods from these objects.
+* In Apex, variables must be declared with a specific data type before they can be used.

 > [!Tip]
-> At compile time strict type checking is enforced and class will failt to compile if mismatch occurred.
+> At compile time strict type checking is enforced and class will fail to compile if mismatch occurred.

 ### Declaring Variables